quickwit-oss/tantivy/README.md

 # Non-features

-- Distributed search and will not be in the scope of tantivy.
+- Distributed search is out of the scope of tantivy.

 # Supported OS and compiler